hapticssymposium-org/hs2026/site/content/program/awards.md

 Eleven contributions were published as technical long papers.
 The IEEE Haptics Symposium 2026 Editorial Board nominated five papers for this award based on the strength of their reviews.

-A committee of **XXX** experts reviewed the nominated papers, reviews, and oral presentations.
+A committee of five experts reviewed the nominated papers, reviews, and oral presentations.
 They selected one Best Paper, one Distinguished Paper, and one Honorable Mention.

 ### Best Paper Award